Afrikaans singer Patricia Lewis raves about son's gf from childhood

 Afrikaans Singer Patricia Lewis Swoons Over Son’s Romance From Childhood

-- The musician expressed how much she adores the young woman who her son Max is dating in sincere Facebook post
+- The musician expressed how much she adores the young woman whom her son Max is dating in a sincere Facebook post

 - Online users were touched by the romantic story Patricia Lewis shared about how her son's love life